Media/Reputation Management law internship scheme

 The firm is pleased to announce its 2019 media law internship scheme.
 A small number of one-month placements will be offered sequentially to successful applicants in the spring.

-Successful applicants will work within a team of media lawyers for four weeks.
+Successful applicants will work within a team of media lawyers for either a two or four week placement.

 The internship may involve:-